Package 'smile'

 model

-a character scalar indicating the family of the covariance function to be used.
-The options are c("matern", "pexp", "gaussian", "spherical", "gw").
+A character scalar indicating the covariance function family.
+Options are c("matern", "pexp", "gaussian", "spherical", "gw").

 theta_st

-a numeric (named) vector containing the initial parameters.
+A named numeric vector containing initial parameter values.

 nu